 Throughout history there are many things that have taken place that have helped shape the world into what it is today.
 Adolf Hitler was one man that helped shape the world into what it is today.
-Had it not been for the Great Depression, it is very possible that Hitler would not have come to power and affected so many lives in the process.
-However, as a result of the Great Depression, it resulted in many lives being affected because of Hitler coming into power.
+This is all repetitive.

+Q: How did Adolf Hitler create a sense of nationalism and pride in the German people following WWI?
+What did he offer them?
+Why, specifically, did they embrace him as a leader?

 References